-When you are filing for divorce, typically, one party files a petition with the court and the other party responds to the statements and allegations in the divorce papers.
+When you are filing for divorce, typically, one party files a petition with the court and the other party responds to the divorce papers.
 However, in some instances, the spouse receiving the divorce papers does not respond.
 As long as your spouse has received the divorce papers and they have been delivered to him or her in a way prescribed by the law—for example, served by a sheriff or process server—then you may be able to get a divorce by default, which is to say, you can proceed with the divorce without involving your estranged spouse.

 Basics of Divorce Cases